mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

   <img src="/assets/supported_integrations.png" />
 </p>

+You can find particular [databases' handler files here](https://github.com/mindsdb/mindsdb/tree/staging/mindsdb/integrations/handlers) to see their connection arguments.
+For example, to see the latest updates to the Oracle handler, check [Oracle's `readme.md` file here](https://github.com/mindsdb/mindsdb/blob/staging/mindsdb/integrations/handlers/oracle_handler/README.md).

 Let's look at sample codes showing how to connect to each of the supported integrations.
-You can also have a look at the particular [databases' handler files here](https://github.com/mindsdb/mindsdb/tree/staging/mindsdb/integrations/handlers) to see their connection arguments.

 ### Airtable

 === "Template"

     ```sql
-    CREATE DATABASE airtable_datasource          --- display name for database
+    CREATE DATABASE airtable_datasource          --- display name for the database
-    WITH ENGINE='airtable',                      --- name of the mindsdb handler
+    WITH ENGINE='airtable',                      --- name of the MindsDB handler
     PARAMETERS={
       "base_id": " ",                            --- the Airtable base ID
       "table_name": " ",                         --- the Airtable table name